 Beyond their expertise of the various levels of SUD care available, EAPs work diligently with treatment providers like Valley Hope.
 This partnership include protocols designed to deliver tailored programs, positive outcomes and the best quality of care for their employees.
 The ultimate goal for EAPs is to help employees and their family members find effective treatment and success in recovery.

 The EAP also navigates and manages the insurance process, relieving a major stress from employees.
 The added value of having an EAP advocate for treatment and continuing care is priceless to employees.
 EAPs work with insurance providers and treatment providers to ensure employees receive the level and amount of care required to ensure successful long-term recovery.

 Valley Hope works with countless EAPs across the country to provide the best quality care available for their employees and all patients.
 From local businesses and community organizations to large corporations including major auto manufacturers and airlines, we’ve developed longstanding, trusted referral relationships with EAPs.

 An integrated care approach ensures Valley Hope clinicians, admissions and nursing staff work hand in hand with EAPs every step of the way.
 This approach includes creating an effective treatment plan, putting the plan in effective action and ultimately empowering the employee or family member with the tools and support needed to live a full life in recovery.

 For employees with access to an EAP service that are in need of help, especially help with an SUD, be sure to use this invaluable benefit and find the help you or your family member needs to find and sustain hope in recovery.

-Take our online assessment now, and reach out to your EAP to guide you through the process.
 We will work together to help you and your family find health, hope and happiness.